Media, Journalism & Entertainment job market report cover, Houston-Pasadena-The Woodlands, TX, 2026-05

 Career Switchers

-Difficulty: Moderate if you bring subject-matter expertise; hard if you enter as a pure generalist.
+Difficulty: Moderate if you bring subject-matter depth; much harder if you only bring general writing samples.

 Salary Reality